 Do you struggle with migraines or eyestrain from reading, homework, computer work or fluorescent lighting?

 Or perhaps you are dealing with the perceptual distortions that often follow a stroke, concussion or other brain injury?

-There is a very high possibility that Visual Stress is a part of the problem.
-Visual Stress is a neurological condition characterized by hyperactivity of the brain's visual cortex.
+Visual Stress may be a part of the problem.
+Visual Stress or visual processing disorder is a neurological condition characterized by hyperactivity of the brain's visual cortex.
 When this area is not processing visual information properly, the result is visual and perceptual distortions.

 Emotional regulation is the ability to effectively respond, manage and change the way we feel and cope with life situations with the range of emotions in a socially acceptable manner.
 This means being flexible to allow certain reactions as well as the ability to delay spontaneous reactions when needed.
 Children who are able to regulate their emotions can resolve conflicts, pay more attention, work harder, and do well in school.

 From biofeedback technology, an 8 week in clinic Zones of regulation program, to spending time in our multi-sensory space; we have lots of options to help your child to learn to self regulate.
 Works for adults too!